 These “cellular powerhouses” are responsible for cell function, signaling and metabolism, regulating physical processes like hormone levels, and crucially, for giving our cells, organs, and tissues the energy they need to function.
 They do the latter by converting potential energy from food to adenosine triphosphate (ATP), the molecule that’s responsible for storing and releasing energy in the body.
 In the production of ATP, the mitochondria make damaging reactive oxygen species (ROS).
 As part of the energy production process, the mitochondria also make CoQ10, an antioxidant that helps to control ROS and support the mitochondria.
 Without this vital molecule, the cells can become damaged and the level of ATP that the mitochondria produce can drop.
 And ATP is what drives muscle contraction—a pretty important element of activity.

 As your mitochondrial quantity increases, so does the quality of those mitochondria, according to research published in the Journal of Applied Physiology.
-The more—and healthier—mitochondria you have, “the more ATP and energy you’ll be able to produce aerobically,” says David Hood, Ph.D., a professor and research chair in cell physiology at York University in Toronto, Canada.
+The more—and healthier—mitochondria you have, “the more ATP and energy you’ll be able to produce aerobically,” says Hood.
 “When you rely more on aerobic energy production, you tend to produce less lactic acid, which allows your muscle contractions to be more efficient and leads to less fatigue—which leads to more endurance.”

 Another endurance benefit: As you make more mitochondria, you also make more enzymes that break down fat, says Hood.
 A well-trained person uses more fat for their energy and less carbohydrates.
 “It takes a much longer time to deplete fat than your limited carbohydrate reserves, which means you can run or cycle or swim for much longer periods of time,” he explains.
 When they’re functioning well, healthy mitochondria can help you recover from intense workout loads faster in terms of regenerating energy supplies.

 However as a natural part of the aging process, the important support offered by CoQ10 in the mitochondria can decline, something that high intensity exercise can also induce by proliferating ROS.
-“If you think of your mitochondria like a factory, they generate power but they also generate fumes, or oxidants,” explains Prasun.
+“A byproduct of mitochondrial respiration is the formation of reactive oxygen species,” says Hood.
 These molecules, called reactive oxygen species (ROS) are highly reactive or damaging to your cells.

 Like everything else in our bodies, our mitochondria can become less efficient as we age.
 With increasing age, levels of CoQ10 in the mitochondria can decline by about 10 percent with each passing decade.
 When your mitochondria don’t function properly, it means they aren’t producing enough energy for your body to function properly.
 You’ll likely experience fatigue and lethargy, workouts can feel way tougher than they should, and recovery can take longer.